 What is delivery driver car insurance?

-Who needs food delivery driver insurance?
+Who needs delivery driver insurance?

 Insurers know that many delivery drivers work for companies like Uber, Lyft, Grubhub and DoorDash.